jshorns/CV/README.md

 #### Makers Academy (February 2021 to May 2021)

-- OOP, TDD, MVC, DDD
+-	Intensive software bootcamp covering principles of OOP, TDD, MVC, DDD
+-	Combination of self-led learning, some workshops and extensive pair programming with peers
-- Agile/XP
+-	Experience through group work in Agile/XP working/programming practices
-- Ruby, Rails, JavaScript
+-	Ruby, Rails, JavaScript, jQuery as well as final project in React Native across a MERN stack.
-- RSpec, Jasmine
+-	Testing frameworks including RSpec, Jasmine, Capybara
 -	Final project across MongoDB, Express, React Native and Node
--	I took on the additional responsibility of mentoring 3 students in a subsequent cohort.
+-	Took on additional responsibility of mentoring 3 students in a subsequent cohort.

 #### King's College London (September 2013 to September 2014)